DAIC-tud/docs/content/en/docs/manual/software/installing-software.md

 ---

 ## Basic principles

 - On a cluster, it's important that software is available and identical on all nodes, both _login_ and _compute_ nodes (see [Workload scheduler](/docs/system#workload-scheduler)).
 For self-installed software, it's easier to install the software in one shared location than installing and maintaining the same software separately on every single node.
-You should therefore install your software on one of the network shares (eg, your `$HOME` folder or an `umbrella` or `bulk` folder) that are accessible from all nodes (see [Storage](/docs/system#storage)).
+You should therefore install your software on one of the network shares (e.g., your `$HOME` folder or an `umbrella` or `bulk` folder) that are accessible from all nodes (see [Storage](/docs/system#storage)).

 - As a regular Linux user you don't have administrator rights.
 Yet, you can do your normal work, including installing software _in a personal folder_, without needing administrator rights.
 Consequently, you don't need (nor are you allowed) to use the `sudo` or `su` commands that are often shown in manuals.

-- DAIC provides only 8GB of storage in the `/home` directories and the project spaces (`/tudelft.net/...`) are Windows-based leading to problems installing packages with `pip` due to file permission errors.
+- Like other clusters, DAIC has a set quota on `$HOME` directories (see [system specifications](/docs/system#storage) for current limits).
+It means that installing software in your `$HOME` directory is limited.
+If you need more space, you should use a project share (see [Storage](/docs/system#storage)).

-However, `/tudelft.net/...` locations are mounted on all nodes.
-Therefore, the recommened way of using your own software and environments is to use containerization and to store your containers under `/tudelft.net/staff-umbrella/...`.
+- Both group storage (under `/tudelft.net/staff-groups/` or `/tudelft.net/staff-bulk/`) and project storage (under `/tudelft.net/staff-umbrella/`) are Windows-based, leading to problems installing packages with tools like `pip` due to file permission errors.
+Therefore, the recommended way of using your own software and environments is to use containerization and to store your containers under `/tudelft.net/staff-umbrella/...`.
 Check out the [Apptainer tutorial](/tutorials/apptainer) for guidance.

 {{% alert title="Stop!" color="warning" %}}